Mathematical models for fake news: Abstract

 \section{Abstract}

-Over the past three years it has become evident that fake news is a danger to democracy.
+Over the past decade it has become evident that intentional disinformation in the political context -- so-called fake news -- is a danger to democracy.
 However, until now there has been no clear understanding of how to define fake news, much less how to model it.
-This paper addresses both these issues.
+This paper addresses both of these issues.
 A definition of fake news is given, and two approaches for the modelling of fake news and its impact in elections and referendums are introduced.
-The first approach, based on the idea of a representative voter, is shown to be suitable to obtain a qualitative understanding of phenomena associated with fake news at a macroscopic level.
+The first approach, based on the idea of a representative voter, is shown to be suitable for obtaining a qualitative understanding of phenomena associated with fake news at a macroscopic level.
 The second approach, based on the idea of an election microstructure, describes the collective behaviour of the electorate by modelling the preferences of individual voters.
-It is shown through a simulation study that the mere knowledge that pieces of fake news may be in circulation goes a long way towards mitigating the impact of fake news.
+It is shown through a simulation study that the mere knowledge that fake news may be in circulation goes a long way towards mitigating the impact of fake news.